 From the APIs & Services dashboard now we need to click on ENABLE APIS & SERVICES.

-Now we need to Enable the API by clicking on the ENABLE button as below.
+Now we need to Enable the API by clicking on the ENABLE button below.

 It takes a few seconds to enable the API and then redirect us to the GMAIL API Dashboard as below.
 This time we need to create the credentials for Fluent SMTP by clicking on CREATE CREDENTIALS button on the top right side of the page.

 For Credential Type, we need to select the USER DATA as the target accessible data and GMAIL API as the target GMAIL API that is selected by default.